cryptokroko515/cryptokroko515/README.md

 # Personal
 Hi, I’m cryptokroko515 - Welcome to my Github.
 I’m interested in crypto and the use of scripts/bots for portfolio management.
-I run these on my raspberry pi 3B+ with the latest Raspbian and updates.
-I am also looking into raspiblitz and will probably make this my next raspi project!
+I run these on my raspberry pi 3B+ and 4 with the latest Raspbian and updates.

 Project #1 Pihole up and running
-Project #2 Still ongoing : finding cool scripts for portfolio management
+Project #2 Still ongoing : finding cool scripts for portfolio management Project #3 Setting up RaspiBlitz

 Not familiar with Python i just followed some guidance about a script.
 Unfortunately i got a lot of errors.
 Mostly due to the fact that 'older' scripts use a way to connect to CoinMarketCap that currently does not work anymore.
 I am not yet succesful in changing scripts to working scripts.
 I do however have an api key from CoinMarketCap.
 But how do i make scripts working again?

 Feel free to give me a hand.
 On my github you see a selection made by others (all credits go out to their builders, there are some very cool projects here, but i have not tested all).
 I just take the time to see if and how it works.

 # Disclaimer
 I am not a qualified licensed investment advisor and I don't have any professional finance experience.
-Everything you find here is for use at your own risk.
+What i find useful can be of no use for you.
+Use everything provided at YOUR OWN RISK!
+I have no responsibility for any loss or hardship incurred directly or indirectly.

 # **Portfolio Management :**
 https://github.com/leoncvlt Great script for the Kraken exchange.
 Credits to Leonardo for sharing this, please buy him coffee if you use it.